 Prisons - Jail

-confine.
-A facility in which inmates are forcibly confined and
+persons serving a sentence.
+A facility in which inmates are

 denied a variety of freedoms

 under the authority of the state as a form of punishment

 convicted of crimes

 is the process whereby a state or private citizen lawfully